chrwittm/langchain-llm-app-dev-deeplearningai/README.md

-# LangChain for LLM Application Development - deeplearning.ai
+# LangChain for LLM Application Development - Deeplearning.AI

-Welcome to my **LangChain for LLM Application Development** repository!
-This repo contains Jupyter notebooks for reworking the course content [Deeplearning.AI](https://learn.deeplearning.ai).
+Welcome to my [**LangChain for LLM Application Development**](https://learn.deeplearning.ai/courses/langchain/)  repository!
+This repo contains Jupyter notebooks for reworking the course from [Deeplearning.AI](https://learn.deeplearning.ai).

 The goal of this repo is to document my learning journey throughout this course.